davidstrauss/desktop-configuration/README.md

        systemctl --user enable --now gpg-agent.service

-1. If using TTY-based PIN entry, update the TTY in new Bash sessions:
+1. If using TTY-based PIN entry, tell GPG to update the TTY in new Bash sessions:

+       echo "export GPG_TTY=`tty`" >> ~/.bashrc
+       # Or maybe this method is better?
-       echo "gpg-connect-agent updatestartuptty /bye" >> ~/.bashrc
+       #echo "gpg-connect-agent updatestartuptty /bye" >> ~/.bashrc

 ### Using an Existing Smart Card